 Location: This is located at Jilská six in the Old Town; website

 The Monastery Restaurant

 Should you desire international cuisine with a Brazilian flavour, then your search is over.
 Go to Augustine’s monastery restaurant in the quieter part of the Lesser Town.
-Apart from the food, worth sampling is the (almost) black Saint Thomas Beer, that is brewed on site.
+Apart from the food worth sampling, the (almost) black Saint Thomas Beer is brewed on-site.

 The Monastery Restaurant serves European style Brasserie meals.
 Their menu is supplemented by frequent seasonal menus like Strawberries, Game and Asparagus.
 Richard Fuchs, the Executive Chef, and his staff will prepare your meals with great pride and utilize seasonal and local ingredients to improve your taste experience even further.

 Brewery Bar used to be Saint Thomas Brewery’s original cellar – and a well-liked social venue for local people – The Brewery Bar carries on this tradition into the present day, offering modern Saint Thomas Beers alongside speciality seasonal beverages and an array of traditional Czech tapas.